analogdevicesinc/maxim-ic-flow-tdc_test/README.md

 Other non-register commands:

-spi_test - helps with basic SPI bus debugging. tof_temp - specifies the number of Time-Of-Flight commands per temperature command when in 'host' mode. default -  restore defaults as described in transducer.c sampling - frequency (Hz) of sampling when in 'host' mode. report - dumps the contents of the hit registers in both directions and the temperature registers.
-Useful for data collection. dc - dumps the value of all settings for easy inspection
+<p>spi_test - helps with basic SPI bus debugging.
+<p>tof_temp - specifies the number of Time-Of-Flight commands per temperature command when in 'host' mode.
+<p>default  -  restore defaults as described in transducer.c
+<p>sampling - frequency (Hz) of sampling when in 'host' mode.
+<p>report   - dumps the contents of the hit registers in both directions and the temperature registers.
+Useful for data collection.
+<p>dc       - dumps the value of all settings for easy inspection